shmulvad/Caching-Strategies-for-Image-Processing/README.md

 * Professor [Jon Sporring] for his excellent supervision with this project.
 * [pycachesim] for allowing to run the cache simulations.
+* See respective sources in `thesis.pdf` for sources used to implement the different algorithms.

 [pycachesim]: https://github.com/RRZE-HPC/pycachesim
 [Jon Sporring]: https://github.com/sporring